ibm-cloud-docs/vpc/bare_metal_server_storage.md

 {:cli: .ph data-hd-interface='cli'}
 {:api: .ph data-hd-interface='api'}

-# Storage overview for Bare Metal Servers for VPC (Beta)
+# Storage overview for Bare Metal Servers for VPC
 {: #bare-metal-servers-storage}

-Bare Metal Servers for VPC is a closed beta program and isn't open to new participants.
-Contact your IBM Sales representative if you're interested in getting access when Bare Metal Servers for VPC becomes available.
-{: beta}

 All profiles of Bare Metal Servers for VPC provide one 0.96 TB SATA M.2 mirrored SSD as the boot disk.
 Profile `bx2d-metal-192x768` provides an extra set of NVMe (Non-Volatile Memory Express) U.2 solid-state drives (SSD) as secondary local storage.
 NVMe SSDs provides fast and affordable storage to support options such as VMware vSAN, or customer-managed RAID.
 {: shortdesc}